Estradiol enanthate: Pharmacokinetics

-When estradiol enantate is administered in an oil solution by intramuscular injection, a depot effect occurs, and this results in it having a long duration of action.
-The duration of action of estradiol enantate is considerably longer than that of various other estradiol esters, such as estradiol benzoate and estradiol valerate, whereas its duration is shorter than that of estradiol undecylate.
+When estradiol enanthate is administered in an oil solution by intramuscular injection, a depot effect occurs, and this results in it having a long duration of action.
+The duration of action of estradiol enanthate is considerably longer than that of various other estradiol esters, such as estradiol benzoate and estradiol valerate, whereas its duration is shorter than that of estradiol undecylate.
 In general, the longer the fatty acid ester chain, the more lipophilic the estradiol ester, the more slowly it is released from the depot and absorbed into the circulation, and the longer its duration of action.

-The pharmacokinetics of estradiol enantate have been assessed in a number of studies.
+The pharmacokinetics of estradiol enanthate have been assessed in a number of studies.
 It has usually been studied in combination with DHPA.
-Following an intramuscular injection of estradiol enantate, levels of estradiol have been found to peak after 3 to 8 days.
-Maximal levels of estradiol after a 5 mg injection of estradiol enantate have been found to be about 163 to 209 pg/mL and after a 10 mg injection of estradiol enantate have been found to be about 283 to 445 pg/mL.
-However, one outlying study reported peak estradiol levels of 850 pg/mL after an intramuscular injection of 10 mg estradiol enantate in three postmenopausal women.
+Following an intramuscular injection of estradiol enanthate, levels of estradiol have been found to peak after 3 to 8 days.
+Maximal levels of estradiol after a 5 mg injection of estradiol enanthate have been found to be about 163 to 209 pg/mL and after a 10 mg injection of estradiol enanthate have been found to be about 283 to 445 pg/mL.
+However, one outlying study reported peak estradiol levels of 850 pg/mL after an intramuscular injection of 10 mg estradiol enanthate in three postmenopausal women.
 It used radioimmunoassay for the determinations, with no mention of chromatographic separation.
-Estradiol levels following an intramuscular injection of 10 mg estradiol enantate have been found to return to baseline levels of around 50 pg/mL after about 20 to 30 days.
-However, a metabolic study found that traces of radiolabeled estradiol enantate remained detectable in blood for at least 30 to 40 days and for as long as 60 days.
-Studies have reported that the elimination half-life of estradiol enantate after a single 10 mg intramuscular injection was 5.6 to 7.5 days.
-The volume of distribution of estradiol enantate has been reported to be 5.087 L. Estradiol enantate is excreted preferentially in urine.
+Estradiol levels following an intramuscular injection of 10 mg estradiol enanthate have been found to return to baseline levels of around 50 pg/mL after about 20 to 30 days.
+However, a metabolic study found that traces of radiolabeled estradiol enanthate remained detectable in blood for at least 30 to 40 days and for as long as 60 days.
+Studies have reported that the elimination half-life of estradiol enanthate after a single 10 mg intramuscular injection was 5.6 to 7.5 days.
+The volume of distribution of estradiol enanthate has been reported to be 5.087 L. Estradiol enanthate is excreted preferentially in urine.

-There were concerns about possible accumulation of estradiol enantate and consequent estrogenic overexposure with once-monthly combined injectable contraceptives containing the medication due its long duration, and this may have limited the use of such combined injectable contraceptives.
-Subsequent clinical studies have found that there is very limited or no accumulation of estradiol enantate when it is used in once-a-month injectable contraceptives.
+There were concerns about possible accumulation of estradiol enanthate and consequent estrogenic overexposure with once-monthly combined injectable contraceptives containing the medication due its long duration, and this may have limited the use of such combined injectable contraceptives.
+Subsequent clinical studies have found that there is very limited or no accumulation of estradiol enanthate when it is used in once-a-month injectable contraceptives.